os-autoinst/openQA-python-client/README.md

-If you create an `OpenQA_Client` instance without passing the `server` argument, it will use the first server listed in the configuration file if there is one, otherwise it will use 'localhost'.
+If you create an `OpenQA_Client` instance without passing the `server` argument, it will use the first server listed in the configuration file if there is one (except with Python 2.6, where one server from the file will be used, but not necessarily the first), otherwise it will use 'localhost'.
+Note: this is a difference in behaviour from the perl client, which *always* uses 'localhost' unless a server name is passed.

 TLS/SSL connections are the default (except for localhost).
 You can pass the argument `scheme` to `OpenQA_Client` to force the use of